SumedhaZaware/Data-Science-and-Big-Data-Analytics-SPPU-2019-Pattern/README.md

 data set.
 If variables are not in the correct data type, apply proper type conversions.
 6. Turn categorical variables into quantitative variables in Python.
-In addition to the codes and outputs, explain every operation that you do in the above steps and explain everything that you do to import/read/scrape the data set.
+In addition to the codes and outputs, explain every operation that you do in the above steps and explain everything that you do to import/read/scrape the data set.<p>

 **Assignment 2**